 - who you want to be consulted about your care

-- who can visit you.
+- who can visit you

 How to make an advance statement

 You don’t have to use a specific form or template for your advance statement, but Compassion in Dying has a template form you could use.
-You don’t need to sign it, but it’s sensible to sign and date it to help people confirm it represents your wishes.
+You don’t need to sign it, but it’s sensible to sign and date it to help people confirm that it represents your wishes.

 It’s a good idea to give a copy of your advance statement to your GP and your medical team so it can be kept with your medical notes.
 You might also want to discuss it with family or friends, and if someone holds lasting power of attorney for you, make sure they have a copy.
 It must be taken into account if someone is deciding what’s in your best interests.

 An advance decision/directive is a way to specify treatments or care that you would want to refuse in certain circumstances, if you don’t have mental capacity at that time.
 They are formally called Advanced Decisions to Refuse Treatment, so you may have come across this term.
 In England and Wales, they are also called advanced decisions, and advanced directives in Scotland.